retip94/FoundationPiles-masterThesis/README.md

 # FoundationPiles-masterThesis
-Foundation piles calculating plugin to SOLDIS PROJEKTANT software (Topic of my master thesis in Civil Engineering Faculty at Poznań University of Technology).
+Foundation piles designing plugin to SOLDIS PROJEKTANT software (Topic of our master thesis in Civil Engineering Faculty at Poznań University of Technology).

-##Getting started
+## Getting started
+Whole project was written in Python 2.7.
 Unfortunetly this plugin cannot be run standalone, so I put here some pictures of it.
 There's the whole paper attached, where all algorithm are explained.

 ![Screenshot](UI.jpg)